-The sensitivity analysis below indicates the instantaneous change in the Group's loss after taxation (and retained profits) that would arise assuming that a general increase/decrease of 100 basis points (bps) in interest rates had occurred at the balance sheet date and such changes had been applied to re-measure those financial instruments held by the Group which expose the Group to fair value risk at the balance sheet date.
-In respect of the exposure to cash flow interest rate risk arising from floating rate non-derivative instruments held by the Group at the balance sheet date, the impact on the Group's loss after taxation (and retained profits) is estimated as an annualised impact on interest expense or income of such a change in interest rates.
-The analysis is performed on the same basis for 2013.
+The sensitivity analysis below indicates the instantaneous change in the Group's loss after taxation (and retained profits) that would arise assuming that a general increase/decrease of 100 basis points (bps) in interest rates had occurred at the end of the reporting period and such changes had been applied to re-measure those financial instruments held by the Group which expose the Group to fair value risk at the end of the reporting period.
+In respect of the exposure to cash flow interest rate risk arising from floating rate non-derivative instruments held by the Group at the end of the reporting period, the impact on the Group's loss after taxation (and retained profits) is estimated as an annualised impact on interest expense or income of such a change in interest rates.
+The analysis is performed on the same basis for 2014.